 What is the current status?

 The first part of the consultation was the Housing Needs Survey to which many of you responded.
-The Neighbourhood Plan Committee has taken that and other evidence documents such as the current Bramley Parish Plan and the draft Waverley Local Plan and prepared a DRAFT initial document for you to review.
-Because this is a broad document with legal force to a prescribed format, the draft document is approximately 75 pages supported by further draft documents containing appendices, evidence and maps.
+The Neighbourhood Plan Committee has taken that and other evidence documents such as the current Bramley Parish Plan and the Waverley Local Plan and has been working on a DRAFT document for you to review.
+Because this is a broad document with legal force to a prescribed format, the draft document is approximately 80 pages supported by further draft documents containing appendices, evidence and maps.
 If Bramley does not generate its own Neighbourhood Plan then many planning decisions affecting the Parish will be governed by the Waverley Local Plan, which although a thorough document lacks the level of local input that a Neighbourhood plan provides.

 How can you contribute?

 A draft document for consultation that summarises the evidence and presents you with draft policies for comment is available by following the links below:

 We welcome comments on any and all of it but in particular our experience locally is that the following topics are likely to be the most controversial.
 So, if you do not wish to read the whole document please refer to these sections:

 - We need to balance increases in traffic, parking issues and ensuring we maintain the rural character of the parish against the lack of smaller, more affordable homes particularly for young people.
 Are we willing, and how far are we willing, to accept a moderate level of sustainable housing development of smaller homes to allow younger people to afford property (rental or purchase)?